 As if that isn’t bad enough, the hornet’s sting is likened to “being stabbed with a hot metal pin.”

-While the “murder hornet” dominates the news, this is hardly a unique story.
+While the northern giant hornet dominates the news, this is hardly a unique story.
 Countless insects (and other animals and plants) arrive hidden in cargo each year.
 “In most instances, these species never become established in their new home,” says Leigh Greenwood, forest health program director for The Nature Conservancy.
 “But every once in a while, all the conditions are right, and the species becomes widespread.
-Thankfully, it’s most likely the Asian giant hornet will not become one of those species.”
+Thankfully, it’s most likely the northern giant hornet will not become one of those species.”

 As such, it’s hardly the most frightening of insect invaders.
 For North America’s forests in particular, non-native insect pests can be a horror movie.
 These are pests that keep invasive species experts up at night, for very different reasons.